RENCI/fuse-immcellfie-api/docs/QC.md

 ## Automated Regression Testing

 Each docker-containerized appliance comprizing this framework is added as a submodule to this repo.
 Each submodule has unit tests installed under `<main>/tests`.
 The bash script, `<main>/tests/test.sh` can be used to kick-off the tests.
-Tests are run automatically by dockerhub through `<main>/hooks/test`, which calls `<main>/tests/test.sh`.
+Tests are run automatically by dockerhub through pytest which picks up tests named `def test_<some test` in a file called `<main>/tests/test_<some-file>.py`.
 The `test.sh` shell script sets all the variables found in `<main>/.env` and kicks off the docker container builds using docker-compose.
 Subsequently, pytest will look for any files matching the following regular expression: `<main>/tests/test_*.py`.
 Within those files, pytest will run and report the results of any tests matching the regular expression: `def test_*():`.